-(7) If the recipient does not need to use the authorized
+(7) If the client does not need to use the authorized

-transportation services, the recipient or the responsible adult should
+transportation services, the client or the responsible adult should

-contact the Regional MTP staff to cancel the particular trip no less
+contact MTP or the transportation provider to cancel the particular

-(8) Recipients who receive advance funds for meals, lodging,
+(8) Clients who receive advance funds for meals, lodging,

 and/or travel must return written documentation from the health care

-provider verifying services were provided, prior to receiving
+provider verifying services were provided, prior to receiving future

-(9) Recipients must cancel requests for advance funds
+(9) Clients must cancel requests for advance funds

 or lodging when not needed and must refund any disbursed advance funds